 A high proportion of these sales are generated by the pub and bar industry, but the pressure is always on bar managers to find new ways to increase sales.
 As a premium alcohol brand, your role is to help them achieve this – but how can you do it in a way that doesn’t increase their workload?

 Helping bar managers to seize the opportunity

 In the UK alone, the pub and bar industry contributes £23.1 billion to the economy, Oxford Economics data reveals.
-However, you only have to look at the number of venues in any town centre to see how competitive the market is.
-Bar managers are constantly being pressurised to out-perform the competition, and part of your job is to develop new brand sales opportunities that gets them that much-needed boost.
+However, you only have to look at the number of venues in any town center to see how competitive the market is.
+Bar managers are constantly being pressurized to out-perform the competition, and part of your job is to develop new brand sales opportunities that get them that much-needed boost.

 The good news for brands is that pub and bar patrons have an appetite for the unfamiliar.
 According to Maxus, 51% of under-35s enjoy trying new alcoholic drinks, while Google’s consumer barometer has found that nearly half over-55s will consider more than one brand when purchasing food or drink.
 Clearly, drinkers at both ends of the spectrum are open-minded when it comes to stepping outside their comfort zone.

 As we’ve already mentioned, one of the most effective ways to influence consumer purchasing is point-of-sale material, but all too often it falls to an already overstretched bar manager to develop these assets.

 It doesn’t have to be like this, however.
 Menu design technology is available to drinks brands, which takes the responsibility off the venue’s shoulders and gives you both the opportunity to create attractive on-trade menus and other collateral in a quick and straightforward way.